 30. Florida National Marine Sanctuary: Dedicated to the remarkable marine environment, this beautiful space was created to preserve the local marine life.
 Book at least one of these activities to experience the marine sanctuary for a more in-depth look into this area.

 31. Key West Tropical Forest and Botanical Garden: The one and only frost-free natural conservation habitat in the continental US, this unique ecosystem is a must-visit for any nature lover.

 32. Wild Bird Rehab Center, MM 93.6: Almost 1,000 birds are released from this center every year.
 A visit here will support their great cause and give you an exciting glimpse of their world.

 33. Windley Key Fossil Reef Geological Site, MM 84.9: A former quarry, this fossilized coral space is perfect for a short walking tour.

 34. Audubon House and Tropical Gardens: Explore the collection of John James Audubon’s images and wander the beautiful gardens.
-While you’re there, be sure to get a Birds of the Florida Keys illustration.
+While you’re there, get a Birds of the Florida Keys illustration.